Modern devices and homes need good temperature control and this circuit help gadgets live long and make place comfortable.

 This above circuit for temperature control fan is simple to make, IC LM35 sensor has 3 pins: VCC, GND and analog out.

-LM35 gives voltage based on temperature and Arduino reads this voltage on analog pin.
+Moreover, IC LM35 gives voltage based on temperature and Arduino reads this voltage on analog pin and then Arduino compare temperature with set value.

-Arduino turns ON relay when LM35 shows temperature above 30°C and this helps to keep temperature in limit.
+Fan starts cooling when relay turns ON and then Arduino turns ON relay when LM35 shows temperature above 30°C and this helps to keep temperature in limit.

-If temperature is below 30°C then Arduino keep relay OFF and fan also stays OFF.
+After that, if temperature is below 30°C then Arduino keep relay OFF and fan also stays OFF and then fan works only when needed and this saves power and keeps room cool.

 How to Build: